Obituary of Peter Frank Liberto

 Frank was predeceased by his brother Carl of Shreveport.

 Frank is survived by brothers Sam Liberto of Washington, D.C., and Pat Liberto in Venice, Calif., and children Jennifer Liberto of Washington, D.C., and David Liberto, Shannon Liberto and Katy Janssen, all of Charlotte.
 He is also survived by ex-wife Rose Robinson Liberto of Charlotte and nine grandchildren.

 Services will be held at 11:00 a.m.
 Saturday, December 21, 2019, at St. Mark Catholic Church in Huntersville, N.C. and the interment at Forest Lawn East cemetery in Matthews, N.C.
 In lieu of flowers, donations can be made to Catholic Extension, which helps rural Catholic communities.

-To send flowers to the family of Peter Liberto, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Peter Liberto, please visit Tribute Store